Terbinafine Cream

 2. Apply a pea-sized amount of Terbinafine cream to your finger.

 3. Rub the cream into the skin.
-Make sure that the cream reaches all the affected areas.
+Ensure that the cream reaches all affected areas.

 4. After applying Terbinafine cream, wash your hands with soap and water.